Skip to content

 What is Peer Support?

-Peer Support is non-clinical, meaning that peer supporters do not provide therapy, make diagnoses, administer medication, or conduct clinical assessments.
-Instead, peer supporters engage in support that is:
+Peer Support is non-clinical, meaning that Peers do not provide therapy, make diagnoses, administer medication, or conduct clinical assessments.
+Instead, they engage in support that is:

 • Recovery-oriented (meaning that peer support focuses on what people want and need to achieve a meaningful life, harnessing people’s strengths and recognizing there are multiple pathways of recovery);

-These characteristics of peer support are the core principles of peer support, which provide guidance and direction for how peer supporters engage in their work.
+These characteristics of peer support are the core principles of peer support, which provide guidance and direction for how Peers engage in their work.

-Because peer support focuses on relationship, not outcomes, people sometimes ask whether peer support actually works.
-In other words, is peer support effective?
+Because peer support focuses on relationships, not outcomes.
+People sometimes ask whether peer support “actually works.”
+In other words, “is peer support effective?”
 And the answer is: yes!
-Evidence shows that peer support has real impacts on the lives of people who receive peer support services.
+Evidence shows that peer support has a real impact on the lives of people who receive peer support services.
 For example, people who receive peer support experience:

 • Increased self-esteem and confidence